 Research has shown that many of the points occur over nerve bundles, which may explain how it can help relieve pain associated with different conditions, such as Crohn’s disease.

 Currently, evidence supporting the use of acupuncture for Crohn’s disease is limited.
-However, what evidence does exist is generally positive and suggests that it may help with managing Crohn’s disease.
-Additional larger studies are still needed to better show how acupuncture may help.
+However, the existing evidence is positive and suggests it may help manage the condition.
+Additional larger studies are necessary to better show how acupuncture may help.

 In a 2022 study, researchers examined the effect that mindfulness training has on people living with Crohn’s disease.
-They noted that many people living with Crohn’s disease have high levels of stress and depression and low levels of subjective well-being, which measures how participants feel about their life and how satisfied they are with it.
+They noted that many people living with Crohn’s have high levels of stress and depression and low levels of subjective well-being, which is a measure of how satisfied a person feels with their life.

 In a 2022 review of studies, researchers found several benefits that may occur with regular physical activity, such as reduced disease activity and improved energy levels, cardiovascular health, and mood.
-They noted that additional studies are still needed to fully understand the potential benefits associated with physical activity and Crohn’s disease.
+They noted that more studies are necessary to understand the benefits for people with Crohn’s.

-Several different complementary and alternative medicines may help with Crohn’s disease.
+Several complementary and alternative medicines may help with Crohn’s disease.
 A person may not benefit from every therapy.
-They should also consider speaking with a doctor before starting any supplements or making drastic changes to either diet or exercise.
+They should also consider speaking with a doctor before starting any supplements or making significant changes to their diet or exercise pattern.